w3c/wai-media-guide/transcripts.md

 ## Creating Transcripts

 If you already have captions, you can use that file to create the transcript.
 Most caption-editing tools provide an option to export a plain text transcript.
-Otherwise, you will need to delete (or at least edit down) the timestamps.
+Otherwise, you will need to delete the timestamps, or edit them per below.

 If you don't have captions, you'll need transcription of the audio information.
 That's addressed in another page of this resource: [Transcribing Audio to Text](/design-develop/media/transcribing/).

 ### Transcript File Format

 Most transcripts on the web are provided in HTML.
 There is not a set design for transcripts.
-You can choose how to design the transcript based on your content.
+Different options and examples are described throughout the guidance below.

 A transcript of a podcast can be simple text paragraphs with the speakers identified.